Mordyfier/WordCounter/docs/writeup.md

 multiple words with the same count of occurrences and therefore the Integer cannot be used as a Key – it’s inadequate for our needs.

 I initially intended to utilize a word cloud visualization, but I was unable to get the word scaling to work properly and thus I resorted to using a vertical bar chart.
-After implementing and producing the chart I’m happy with that choice, as I think it provides a very good view of the data.
+After implementing the Class and producing the chart I’m happy with that choice, as I think it provides a very good view of the data.

 If I had more time to work on the project I would most likely: